 From the above passage, what does John say are the three biblical levels of spiritual maturity and what characterizes each?
-Note the answer in the following sidebar:
+Note the answer in the sidebar.

 The little child in Christ knows his sins are forgiven and that Jesus loves him.
-However, false doctrine easily deceives him.
-He has little spiritual discernment.
-He knows neither the Scriptures nor the singularity of saving faith — nor that the evil one is out to deceive him.
+However, false doctrine easily deceives him because he has little spiritual discernment.
+He knows neither the Scriptures nor the singularity of saving faith—nor that the Evil One is out to deceive him.

-Again, Ephesians 4:5 states there is one Lord, and one faith … Is not Paul declaring this to the “recovering from false doctrine Church at Ephesus” in large part to set straight and defend the purity of the faith from erroneous faith?
-That is precisely the same purpose in Jude’s epistle wherein he calls the Church to build yourself up on your most holy faith (v.
+Again, Ephesians 4:5 states there is one Lord, and one faith.… Is not Paul declaring this to the “recovering from false doctrine Church at Ephesus” in large part to set straight and defend the purity of the faith from erroneous faith?
+That is precisely the same purpose in Jude’s epistle wherein he calls the Church to build yourselves up on your most holy faith… (v.
 20).
 Build (epoikodomeo) literally means, “to build a house.”

-These aforementioned passages — and their sheer volume regarding the importance of sound doctrine — serve to illustrate the necessity of ministries and ministers in the Capitol being about the same!
+These aforementioned passages—and their sheer volume regarding the importance of sound doctrine—serve to illustrate the necessity of ministries and ministers in the capital being about the same!

-It follows that God hates false doctrine and that false teachers who teach a false saving faith actually serve to harm, not only the spiritual life of individuals, but the health of a nation.
+It follows that God hates false doctrine and that false teachers who teach a false saving faith actually serve to harm not only the spiritual life of individuals but also the health of a nation.
 It is essential to God blessing our nation!
 What then are the implications of the faith relative to a teacher’s efficacious ministry on the Hill?
-I see at least three things:
+I see at least three significant points:

 A. THE PUBLIC SERVANT MUST KNOW SOUND DOCTRINE

-As a result, we are no longer to be children, tossed here and there by waves and carried about by every wind of doctrine, by the trickery of men, by craftiness in deceitful scheming: but speaking the truth in love we are to grow up in all aspects into Him who is the head, even Christ.
+Ephesians 4:14–15 says: As a result, we are no longer to be children, tossed here and there by waves and carried about by every wind of doctrine, by the trickery of men, by craftiness in deceitful scheming: but speaking the truth in love, we are to grow up in all aspects into Him who is the head, even Christ.

-Similar to the Public Servant’s scrupulous analysis of every new bill presented in committee, the believer in the Capitol must examine the veracity of every proffered philosophy.
+Similar to the public servant’s scrupulous analysis of every new bill presented in committee, the believer in the capital must examine the veracity of every proffered philosophy.
 How?
 Colossians 3:16 states: